 What Impact Did The Sternum Fracture Have On The Claimant?

-The sternum is also known as the breastbone and it is the bone down the center of the chest that the ribs connect to.
+The sternum is also known as the breastbone and it is the bone down the centre of the chest that the ribs connect to.
 A compensation payout for a sternum fracture would be easier to obtain if there is evidence, such as an x-ray, of the nature of the fracture.
 A personal injury solicitor will usually gather evidence from any GP or surgeon involved in the assessment or treatment of a claimant.

 After recovering as much as he was going to he did attempt to return to work, part-time initially, but it was a very physical role and his injuries meant he struggled with pain all of the time and it was impossible for him to carry out any heavy lifting, an essential part of his job.